 No pump required.

-The Foils will still fly well even with a small tear or hole.
+Foils can still fly well even with a small rip or hole.

 Examples of standard foil kites: HQ Scout II